Updated March 4, 2023

 - Jenkins can be hosted internally.
 Travis CI cannot be hosted internally.

-- Jenkins is mainly used by the top companies.
-Travis CI is used by the good companies but yet to reach to great companies.
+- The top companies mainly use Jenkins.
+Good companies use Travis CI but yet to reach to great companies.

 Jenkins vs Travis CI Comparison Table

-Travis CI is also getting their market and integrating with organizations.
-Travis CI is expensive for private projects, working only on GitHub and no windows support makes the developers think to use.
+Travis CI is also getting its market and integrating it with organizations.
+Travis CI is expensive for private projects; working only on GitHub, and no windows support makes the developers think to use.
 In Jenkins, there are no issues like this.
-Mainly the large organization relies on tools like Jenkins, because it is having more support and resource available in the market.
+The large organisation mainly relies on tools like Jenkins because it has more support and resource available in the market.

-The selection of tools for CI clearly depends on the organization & individual’s requirement.
-Both Jenkins vs Travis CI tools are having its own advantages and easy to work.
-Automation of build process is becoming the primary concern for the organizations.
+The selection of tools for CI clearly depends on the organization & the individual’s requirements.
+Both Jenkins vs Travis CI tools are having their own advantages and easy to work.
+Automation of the build process is becoming the primary concern for organizations.

 This has been a guide to the top differences between Jenkins vs Travis CI.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –